 Alternative H would result in increased construction activities associated with installation of monitoring and remediation wells compared with the proposed project.
 Alternative H would also result in the decommissioning and demolition of the existing treatment facility, and construction of a new treatment facility smaller than described under Alternatives F and G. Thus, Alternative H would result in greater associated short-term construction-related emissions of criteria air pollutants, precursors, and GHGs compared with the proposed project.
-As with the proposed project, fugitive dust (i.e., PM10) control measures must be adopted for any construction and demolition activity; therefore, Mitigation Measure AIR-1 would be implemented to reduce the fugitive dust impact to a less-than-significant level.
+As with the proposed project, fugitive dust (i.e., $PM{10}$ ) control measures must be adopted for any construction and demolition activity; therefore, Mitigation Measure AIR-1 would be implemented to reduce the fugitive dust impact to a less-than-significant level.
 Vehicle trip generation under Alternative H would be slightly greater than under the proposed project.
+Operational emissions and associated air quality and climate change impacts would be slightly greater than under the proposed project.